koor-tech/handbook.koor.tech/docs/handbook/finance.md

 1. Make sure the vendor provides all the required information as outlined below before requesting a wire payment
 2. For a new vendor's 1st payment, please send an email to accounting@koor.tech with invoices, wire instructions, Form W-8BEN-E (if non-US vendors).
 For the 2nd payment and onward, send invoice only is okay unless the vendor requests any changes, such as bank changes
 3. Make sure the vendor provides a formal invoice.
 (A quotation and/or a Pro Forma Invoice cannot be accepted to issue a payment) Exceptions should be discussed with the CTO or CEO and Accounting.
-4. For non-US vendors, make sure the invoices indicate the proper currency Wire payment is used to pay any vendors who cannot get paid via Bill.com or to provides funds to **non-US team members** for business expenses.
+4. For non-US vendors, make sure the invoices indicate the proper currency Wire payment is used to pay any vendors who cannot get paid via US Billing Tool or to provides funds to **non-US team members** for business expenses.
 To request a wire payment, please send an email request to accounting@koor.tech along with:
 5. The invoice to be paid
 6. Vendor's wire instructions - see below-requested information about wire instructions
 7. If a foreign currency wire payment is required, please indicate which currency